a7a00/Stufts/History/Term 2/Notes/Geography.md

 by periods of relative withdrawl.
 From 600-850, there's a period of extensive borrowing from Choseon Korea and Tang China.
-Japan then withdrew to create its own culture, which is where we get a lot of stereotypical ``Japanese Culture''.
+Japan then withdrew to create its own culture, which is where we get a lot of stereotypical "Japanese Culture".
 From 1400-1640, Japan borrowed heavily from China and Europe as ports opened for trade.
 Tokugawa withdrew it again, and Matthew Perry forced it open.
 Japan is larger than Germany, but smaller than France or Montana.
 It's vastly mountainous